 Another distinctive feature is the Hama-dan’s inner altar roof.
 It looks a like castle roof with multiple ridges and decorative triangular gables called chidori-hafu (千鳥破風).
 They make the butsudan look very dignified.

-Izumi and his associates also made the first hikiyama floats for the Nagahama Hikiyama Matsuri.
+Izumi’s descendants/associates also made the first hikiyama floats for the Nagahama Hikiyama Matsuri in the 18th century when kabuki became popular.
 The design of the hikiyama floats was modeled after the Izumi-dan Buddhist altars.
 In the photos above, you can how the roof design of the hikiyama float and butsudan are similar.
 Hikone butsudan has a different type of inner roof.

-Izumi’s early descendants continued to help build and maintain the ornate Nagahama hikiyama floats.
+The Fujioka family helped to build and maintain the ornate Nagahama hikiyama floats.
 However today, the Fujioka family is no longer in this business and the floats are maintained by butsudan craftsmen.

 Despite the different designs of Hikone butsudan and Hama-dan, both types can be configured to suit any Japanese Buddhist sect.
 Although the Jodo Shinshu Sect favors gold butsudan (like Hikone/Kyoto butsudan), a Jodo Shinshu family can still use a Hama-dan instead.
 I’m told that most Jodo Shinshu families in Nagahama and Maibara have a Hama-dan.
 (The butsudan in my home in Shiga is a Hama-dan as well.)
 Hama-dan is also reputed to be bigger than Hikone butsudan.
 Although I’m sure a (rich) customer can custom order a Hikone butsudan in any large size.
 I’m told that Hikone butsudan has a nationwide market base, while Hama-dan customers are mainly limited to northern Shiga.